Brining Short Ribs for the Most Tender Braised Short Ribs Recipe

 Short Ribs Recipe by Mr. Make It Happen

-Short Ribs SR 3
+Short Ribs Scallop Risotto 3 Scaled

 I like to begin with what’s called a salt brine on the short ribs.